A Day in My Mind's Mind is a series of CDs encompassing the New Zealand psychedelic music scene from 1966 to 1972.

 The first three volumes were released by EMI New Zealand between 2005 and 2008 while under the helm of Chris Caddick and Thierry Pannitier.
 As reviews started coming in it quickly became apparent that this was a special release documenting an important genre and period of local music history.

-The fourth volume was released by independent reissue label Frenzy in 2014, and a fifth volume is in the planning stages.
+The fourth volume was released by independent reissue label Frenzy in 2014, and a fifth volume in 2019.
 Unfortunately the first three volumes were all deleted in early 2014, just prior to the release of Volume Four.

 To celebrate their 33 1/3rd birthday, Real Groovy Records in Auckland approached the series producer Grant Gillanders to compile a “best of” double vinyl edition, to be released on November 22, 2014.